top of page

 For more travel advice on cruising read our articles on:

-Large Ships tend to have more eating and drinking venues.
+tend to have more eating and drinking venues.
 These venues usually have extended hours.
 There are a wide range of eatery options from cafeteria style buffets to sit-down restaurants.
 Often, there are bars tucked into hidden corners.
 Depending on the cruise, you will generally have to pay extra for alcohol and finer dining.
 Reservations may also be hard to attain at sought-after restaurants.

-Small Ships often offer one main dining room that is open all three meals, and a few satellite specialty restaurants and bars.
+often offer one main dining room that is open all three meals, and a few satellite specialty restaurants and bars.
 The emphasis in on finely prepared food in a comfortable setting.
 Dining hours are usually set, and sometimes seating assignments.
-Reservations will likely be required for specialty dining, but there is often no upcharge.
+Reservations will likely be required for specialty dining, but there is often no up-charge.
 On many cruises, some alcohol is included in the basic fare.
 Drinks and snacks are generally available throughout the day at different areas throughout the ship or stocked in your cabin’s mini-fridge.

 Cruise Ship Dining Room